 Two ancient Hawaiian sugar cane varieties up close -each piece of sugar cane is actually about 3 inches long and the new growth begins from the node you can see.
 We have both on our farm here.

-We live on the farm in our house and are the growers, pickers, and packers, selling our entire crop directly to people who enjoy our unique products.
+We live on the farm in our house and are the growers, assisting pickers, and roasters and packers, selling our entire crop directly to people who enjoy our unique products.
 We hand farm our land, using no machinery, continuing the ancient tradition of hand farming by Hawaiians who grew taro, bananas, sweet potatoes and sugar cane in our same fields.

 Bob is conscientious about the care of the land and has enhanced our practically perfect natural conditions through individualized attention to each tree.
 He is able to give our trees this specialized care because of our 5-acre size.